Welcome to today's edition of the Rush 24-7 podcast.

 George Orwell used to call them the pansy left.

-Uh and I mentioned that because it's not clear to me the left always picks up on uh on these literary allusions.
+And I mention that because it's not clear to me the left always picks up on these literary allusions.

-Uh y you may remember Richard Wolfe on MSNBC, who was mocking Sarah Palin for saying she reads uh C. S. Lewis, uh, and he'd never read any C. S. Lewis, and to the pansy left, the depri the defining proof of uh Sarah Palin's ignorance is that she cites an author you've never read.
+And to the pansy left, the defining proof of Sarah Palin's ignorance is that she cites an author you've never read.

-You know, it's not like the smart lefties who pretend to read Maya Angelou or Rigaberta Menchu or the other unreadable sludge of uh identity group uh boosterism.
+You know, it's not like the smart lefties who pretend to read Maya Angelou or Rigoberto Menchu or the other unreadable sludge of identity group boosterism.

-So I I want to make clear that the pansy left is a term from uh George Orwell.
+So I want to make clear that the pansy left is a term from George Orwell.

 And I said it was great at solving problems that didn't exist.

-And I was talking then, you know, and uh Nanny Bloomberg is a great uh example of that.
+And I was talking then, you know, and Nanny Bloomberg is a great example of that.

-Nanny Bloomberg, uh he can't put salt on the roads, but he can take the salt out out of your fast food joints.
+Nanny Bloomberg, he can't put salt on the roads, but he can take the salt out of your fast food joints.

-He's a monument uh to to the triviality of big government.
+He's a monument to the triviality of big government.

-And I I read out the official State of Maine guidelines on how to dispose of a curly fry light bulb and listed the the convenient fourteen easy steps you uh if if a curly fry light bulb happens to break in your house.
+And I read out the official state of Maine guidelines on how to dispose of a curly fry light bulb and listed the convenient 14 easy steps if a curly fry light bulb happens to break in your house.

-Uh you just need duct tape, latex gloves, baby wipes, a drop cloth, a pack of playing cards, Two mason jars and a new carpet.
+You just need duct tape, latex gloves, baby wipes, a drop cloth, a pack of playing cards, two mason jars, and a new carpet.

-I mean, who doesn't have that within handy reach of uh of every light bulb?
+I mean, who doesn't have that within handy reach of every light bulb?

-Uh and it was pointed out to me by uh several listeners that it that as much as we might like to mock the pansy left for this legislation, in fact, uh three hundred and fourteen members of the House of Representatives plus eighty-six senators, eighty-six out of one hundred senators, and one president, name of George W. Bush, passed this thing into law uh a couple of years ago, 2007.
+And it was pointed out to me by several listeners that, as much as we might like to mock the pansy left for this legislation, in fact, 314 members of the House of Representatives plus 86 senators, 86 out of 100 senators, and one president, named George W. Bush, passed this thing into law a couple of years ago, 2007.

-Uh eighty-six out of one hundred senators and a Republican president passed the curly fry light bulb law, banning Edison's great iconic invention.
+86 out of 100 senators and a Republican president passed the curly fry light bulb law banning Edison's great iconic invention.

-That a demon useful demonstration of the seriousness of the Republican House of Representatives would be if it undoes that vote and restores Edison's great iconic invention.
+And I would like to suggest in today's show that we roll back this thing, that a useful demonstration of the seriousness of the Republican House of Representatives would be if it undoes that vote and restores Edison's great iconic invention, U.S. patent number 223,898, granted on January 27, 1880.

-U.S. patent number two hundred and twenty-three thousand eight hundred and ninety-eight, granted on January twenty-seventh, eighteen eighty, if they restore that to legality in the United States, it would be it would be a a great demonstration uh of the Republican Party's seriousness in the times we face.
+If they restore that to legality in the United States, it would be a great demonstration of the Republican Party's seriousness in the times we face.

 Just because there's a pansy left is no reason why a pansy right should be so eager to climb into bed with them.